From Silent Movies to Disney Musicals: A Cinematic History of Lady Warrior Hua Mulan

 For centuries, the story of Hua Mulan became a popular folktale among Chinese people throughout the world, passed down from generation to generation in various media, from books and paintings to traditional Chinese opera.

 When the Chinese motion picture industry grew in the 1930s, moviegoers had the chance to enjoy the legend on the big screen as well.

-Before the live-action remake of Mulan is released in 2020, let's take a look at the cinematic history of the legendary Chinese lady warrior.
+As the latest live-action adaptation debuts in 2020, let's take a look at the cinematic history of the legendary Chinese lady warrior.

 Produced by Shanghai's Tianyi Film Company, this silent film holds the distinction of being the first ever full-length feature film about Hua Mulan.
 Story-wise, it took liberties with the narrative, with Mulan betrothed to a young man when war arrives and their wedding ceremony having to be put on hold.
 As her fiancé enlists in the army, so too does the filial Mulan, disguised as a man in place of her ailing father.
 These new plot twists lead to comedic moments when Mulan encounters her fiancé during training and he does not recognize her.

 The film was a hit, and lead actress Hu Shan became a household name — although she never achieved the same level of superstardom as her famous sister, actress Hu Die.